 Now, the reviews.
-I’m going to present to you the very best cordless sanders you can get of each available type such as: orbital sanders, belt sanders, detail sanders and sheet sanders.
+I’m going to present to you my selection of the very best cordless sanders you can get – in my opinion – of each available type such as: orbital sanders, belt sanders, detail sanders and sheet sanders.
 Let’s get to it!

 Best Cordless Orbital Sanders

 Let’s start with one of my favorite power-sander types of all time – the orbital sanders.
-They offer the best bang for your buck among all types and give you an unbeatable scratch-free finish, especially if they are random orbital sanders.
+From my experience they offer the best bang for your buck among all types and give you an unbeatable scratch-free finish, especially if they are random orbital sanders.

 Ryobi P411 One+ 18 Volt 5 Inch Cordless Battery Operated Random Orbit Power Sander (Battery Not Included / Power Tool Only)

 With a nice design and a solid battery life (35 minutes) the Ryobi P411 is a competent cordless sander that is available at a very inexpensive price.
 With its 18V battery it puts out a great 10,000 Orbits Per Minute on the 5″ pad which is enough to deliver a high-quality and smooth finish to any surface.
 It has helpful features such as a lock-on button so you don’t tire your hands and an efficient dust collection (bag included).
 Its ergonomic shape and rubberized grip make for a comfortable experience even after sanding for long periods of time.
 It’s decently built and comes with a free 3 year warranty.
 Don’t forget to get the battery and charger as well since they’re not included (they’re sold separately).
 The Ryobi P411 might lack more advanced features such as variable speed and a bit of power but with an attractively low price tag it still makes for a solid cordless random orbital sander.